aflin/rampart/docs/source/sql4.rst

 as the *system catalog*.
 Texis automatically maintains these tables in the system catalog in response to commands issued by users.
-For example, the catalog tables are updated automatically when a new table is defined using the CREATE TABLE command.
+For example, the catalog tables are updated automatically when a new table is defined using the ``CREATE TABLE`` command.

 Database administrators and end users can access data in the system catalog just as they access data in other Texis tables by using the ``SELECT`` statement.
 This enables a user to inquire about data in the database and serves as a useful reference tool when developing queries.

-Table [tab:SysCat] lists the tables that make up the system catalog for Texis.
+The Table below lists the tables that make up the system catalog for Texis.

-[tab:SysCat]

 +--------------------+---------------------------------------------------------+
 | Table Name         | Description                                             |